directvt/vtm/doc/architecture.md

 `vtm -r term cui_app ...`        | `terminal`/`Desktop Terminal`      | Used to run CUI applications.
 `vtm -r xlvt cui_dtvt_proxy ...` | `xlvt`/`DirectVT Console with TTY` | Used to run CUI applications that redirect DirectVT traffic to standard output and require user input via platform's TTY.

 Do not confuse the values of the `<console>` option with the names of the desktop object types, even though they are the same literally: `vtty` and `term`.
-Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in external vtm processes in standalone mode to optimize desktop resource consumption.
+Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in external vtm processes in detached window mode to optimize desktop resource consumption.

 ### Desktop Environment mode

 #### Desktop structure

 Internally the desktop is represented by the parent-child object tree with a single root object.
-The root object broadcasts 60 ticks every second to update the tree state and to do something else in sync.
+The root object broadcasts a fixed number of ticks every second to update the tree state and to do something else in sync.

 The desktop root maintains a desktop-wide configuration, a list of connected users, and a list of running windows.